FasterSpeeding/Alluka/docs/usage.md

-[alluka.local.auto_inject][], [alluka.local.auto_inject_async][] act a little different to the similar client methods: instead of binding a callback to a specific client to enable automatic dependency injection, these will get the local client and use this for automatic dependency injection.
+[alluka.local.auto_inject][], [alluka.local.auto_inject_async][] act a little different to the similar client methods: instead of binding a callback to a specific client to enable automatic dependency injection, these will get the local client when the auto-injecting callback is called and use this for dependency injection.

 As such `auto_inject` and `auto_inject_async` can be used to make an auto-injecting callback before a local client has been set but any calls to the returned auto-injecting callbacks